Wise Men of Gotham: Similar stories

 The localizing of fools is common to most countries, and folklorists have a special term for this genre: blason populaire.

-There are many other reputed imbecile centres in England besides Gotham.
+There are many other reputed imbecile centres in Britain besides Gotham.
 Thus there are the people of Coggeshall, Essex; the "carles" of Austwick, Yorkshire; the "gowks" of Gordon, Berwickshire; and for many centuries the charge of folly has been made against silly Suffolk and Norfolk (Descriptio Norfolciensium about twelfth century, printed in Wright's Early Mysteries and other Latin Poems).

-In Germany there are the "Schildbürger", from the town of Schilda; in the Netherlands, the people of Kampen; in Bohemia, the people of Kocourkov; and in Moravia the people of Šimperk.
+In Germany, there are the "Schildbürger", from the town of Schilda; in the Netherlands, the people of Kampen; in Bohemia, the people of Kocourkov; and in Moravia the people of Šimperk.
 There are also the Swedish Täljetokar from Södertälje and Kälkborgare from Kälkestad, and the Danish tell tales of the foolish inhabitants of Mols, while the Finnish talk of the Hölmöläiset and the Bembölebor.
 In Romania, Caracal is known as the place where "the cart of fools tipped over".
-Among the ancient Greeks Boeotia and Cyme were the homes of fools; among the Thracians, Abdera; among the ancient Jews, Nazareth; among modern Jews (those in Europe anyway), Chełm; among the ancient Anatolians, Phrygia.
+Among the ancient Greeks Boeotia and Cyme were the homes of fools; among the Thracians, Abdera; among the ancient Jews, Nazareth; among Ashkenazi Jews, Chełm; among the ancient Anatolians, Phrygia.

+In the United States, Florida Man is a memetic character, representing the supposed outlandishness of Florida and its residents.
+Its name comes from news article headlines reporting on unusual stories from Florida, frequently formatted as Florida Man Does [x].